vighneshvnkt/Big-data-prototype-for-insurance-claims/README.md

 # big-data-prototype-for-insurance-claims

-A big data design prototype REST API for insurance claims developed in spring boot where the json is passed through curl commands and data is saved in Redis
+A big data design prototype REST API for insurance claims developed in spring boot where the json is passed through curl commands and data is saved in Redis.
+There is flexibility to add/remove/merge additional properties to the same object or array without invalidating schema and implementation of ETags and REST API Security

 ### Prerequisites